 The NRC must ensure that nuclear power and materials licensees take adequate measures to protect their facilities against radiological sabotage.
-The NRC faces the challenge of adapting to dynamic threats while maintaining stable security oversight commensurate with the agency's mission to be a fair and impartial regulator.
+The NRC faces the challenge of adapting to dynamic threats while maintaining a stable security oversight regime commensurate with the agency's role as a fair and impartial regulator.
 The NRC has well-established inspection programs for evaluating the physical, cyber, and personnel security activities of nuclear power and materials licensees.

-The NRC must respond to a cyber threat environment where adversaries' tactics and capabilities rapidly evolve.
-Cyber security also entails oversight challenges related to the mix of digital and analog systems at NRC licensees.
+The NRC must respond to a cyber threat environment in which adversaries' tactics and capabilities rapidly evolve.
+Cybersecurity also entails oversight challenges related to the mix of digital and analog systems at NRC licensees' facilities.
 For example, digital equipment upgrades could impact licensee operations and security.
 The NRC plays a critical role in overseeing and supporting the emergency preparedness and incident response capabilities of its licensees.
-This oversight includes the integration of licensee plans with government agencies in light of natural disasters and terrorist threats.
+This oversight includes the integration of licensee plans with government agency strategies for addressing events such as natural disasters and terrorist threats.

-The NRC supports international interests in both the safe and secure use of nuclear material and technology and nuclear non-proliferation.
-This includes improving controls on the import and export of nuclear materials and equipment, and exercising the NRC's international oversight commitments.
+The NRC supports U.S. international interests in the safe and secure use of nuclear materials, the safe and secure use of nuclear technologies, and nuclear non-proliferation.
+The NRC's actions include improving controls on the import and export of nuclear materials and equipment and exercising its international oversight commitments.

-Strategy 2.1: Identify risks involved in securing operating, new, and decommissioning nuclear reactors, fuel cycle facilities, and materials, and conduct audits and/or investigations that lead to NRC program and operational improvements.
+Strategy 2.1: Identify risks involved in securing operating, new, and decommissioning nuclear reactors, fuel cycle facilities, and materials, and conduct audits, evaluations, and/or investigations that lead to NRC program and operational improvements.